Psalm 8: Reviving wonder in midlife

 Embracing the Beauty of Creation

-Psalm 8 continues to articulate the wonders of creation.
-It talks about everything from starry skies to ocean depths, with humans being highlighted as God’s greatest creation.
-Reading this Psalm rekindles my sense of wonder.
-It leads me to ponder:
+Psalm 8 continues on to articulate the wonders of creation.
+It talks about everything from starry skies to ocean depths, with human beings highlighted as the pinnacle of God’s creative efforts.
+Reading this Psalm not only rekindles my sense of wonder; it also leads me to ponder:

 How can I rebuild my sense of wonder in all that God has made and all that God has done for me?